Goddessyndrome/Power_BI/README.md

 Power BI is the only service that offers dashboards.
 Dashboards help users monitor their business, find answers, and see their most important metrics at a glance.0 They can be created by adding visuals from reports, which can be shared with other users on the Power BI app website

-# Power Bi Dashboard Objective:
+# Power BI Dashboard Objective:
 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series Analysis, to provide valuable insights adn accurate sales forecasting

 # Description: